-8.3.11.1 Local Service Watermains
+8.3.11.1Local Service Watermains

 The 407 West Employment Area Land Use Plan proposes developments that front onto external roads such as Dundas Street, Tremaine Road, and Bronte Road where Regional DC watermains are proposed.
 These proposed developments will require water services and in some cases may require local watermains to service these developments.
 The FSS primarily addresses the watermain sizes for the transmission and major distribution watermains.
-Local distribution mains have been conceptually sized in this study but will need to be addressed in more detail through the Functional Servicing Reports supporting the various Draft Plans of Subdivision and Site Plan Applications and will be in accordance with the Region's published standards for water connections.
+Local distribution mains have been preliminarily sized in this study but will need to be addressed in more detail through the Functional Servicing Reports supporting the various Draft Plans of Subdivision and Site Plan Applications and will be in accordance with the Region's published standards for water connections.
 Each proposed building will need to be evaluated at the detailed design stage to determine if a booster is required for that development to meet the water demand and fire service requirements.
+All service connections will be in designed in accordance with the Region's published standards for water connections.